JamesWoolfenden/terraform-by-example/docs/lesson6.md

 I have a standard process for starting, building, documenting  and versioning modules.

-- create build process for modules
+- Create build process for modules.
-- Follow TF module guidelines
+- Build to TF module guidelines.
-- build for the Registry
+- Build for the Registry

 - don't put all your modules in a monolith repo
 - makes versioning hard